 Have you ever visited a place so beautiful, words failed you?
 I have and that place was Zion National Park, Utah, for me, one of the most beautiful places in the United States.

 These are our top tips for seeing the best of Zion National park in a day.

-Zion National Park in one day: where to go
+Zion National Park in one day: why go

 Zion National Park is in South West Utah and has breathtaking tall read peaks, narrow canyons and mountain scenery so beautiful, they make it one of the most scenic places in the whole of the US, if not in the world.